-Sir John Armitt is Chairman of the National Express Group, the City & Guilds Group, Deputy Chairman of the Berkeley Group and Deputy Chairman of the National Infrastructure Commission.
-Sir John is also on the Board of Expo 2020.
+Sir John Armitt is Chairman of the National Infrastructure Commission, National Express Group, City & Guilds Group, and the Thames Estuary 2050 Growth Commission.
+He is also on the Board of the Berkeley Group and Expo 2020.

 Sir John was awarded the CBE in 1996 for his contribution to the rail industry and received a knighthood in 2012 for services to engineering and construction.